ScottStevenWhite/swan-health/README.md

    * Add a “use-up pasta” recipe to Wednesdays using likely leftover vegetables.
    * Swap one high-waste ingredient (e.g., bagged salad) for a more stable alternative (e.g., frozen mixed veg).
+   * Changes only applied if:

+     * Budget and DietRequirements remain satisfied.
+     * Cost increase is within `maxCostDeltaPercent`.
 5. User approves changes, seeing:

    * Estimated savings in waste and cost.
+   * No surprise eco trade-offs.

 ---